rancher/rancher.github.io/rancher/rancher-compose/rancher-services/index.md

 ### External Service

-In external services, you can set either external IPs or domain names.
+In external services, you can set either external IP(s)s or a domain name.
+With external services, you can only set either an external IP(s) OR a domain name.

 **Sample configuration** `docker-compose.yml`